What is Google CCAI?

 This article explores Google Contact Center Artificial Intelligence (CCAI), its key benefits and features, and why it might be the right AI solution for your organization's Contact Center.

-Google Contact Center Artificial Intelligence (CCAI) is an AI platform that can extend to an existing Cisco Contact Center platform by providing streamlined, intelligent natural language conversation capabilities across all channels.
-CCAI is compatible with the following Cisco Contact Center products:
+Google Contact Center Artificial Intelligence (CCAI) is an AI platform that can extend to an existing Contact Center platform by providing streamlined, intelligent natural language conversation capabilities across all channels.
+CCAI is compatible with virtually every platform, including these popular Contact Center solutions:

 - Cisco Enterprise Contact Center solutions 12.5+ (UCCE & PCCE)